Data-Driven Newsrooms –

 Data scientists or engineers

-A key element is an empowerment concept based on different levels of competence.
-Not every role needs to work with data to the same depth, but there is a need for multipliers and targeted learning formats.
-Regular knowledge-sharing formats such as ‘Tip of the Week’ or best-practice sharing promote collaborative learning and foster a data-driven culture.
+A key element is an empowerment framework based on different levels of competence.
+Not every role needs to work with data to the same depth, but there is a need for champions and targeted learning formats.
+Regular knowledge-sharing initiatives such as ‘Tip of the Week’ or best-practice sharing promote collaborative learning and foster a data-driven culture.

 Success is achieved when transparency, a forward-looking mindset and the ability to think outside the box are fostered as core competencies within the team.